|C.W. Baker High School

 MISSION STATEMENT: Provide every student with the educational experiences and opportunities that will foster the full development of his or her potential.

 VISION STATEMENT: Through a cooperative effort of the total community, we will create an environment which inspires a desire for life-long learning, fosters mutual respect, instills a positive philosophy about the worth of participatory citizenship, and empowers all individuals to reach their full potential.

 FACULTY: C.W.
-Baker High School is comprised of approximately ninety-two professional teaching staff, with a student to faculty ratio of approximately 16 to 1.
+Baker High School is comprised of approximately 120 professional teaching and teaching assistant staff members, with a student to faculty ratio of approximately 16 to 1.